stenvdb/craft-fathom-analytics/README.md

 [Fathom](https://usefathom.com/) is a Google Analytics alternative.
 They offer [Fathom Lite](https://github.com/usefathom/fathom), which is free and you can self-host.
 Thereby no data is being shared with third party services.

-Although Fathom **does not collect any personally identifiable information** (and is GDPR compliant), it currently still uses a cookie (and is not PECR compliant without a cookie banner).
+Although Fathom **does not collect any personally identifiable information** (and is GDPR compliant), it currently still uses a cookie (and is not PECR compliant without a cookie notice).
 If you need a cookie-free solution, I suggest switching to Fathom Pro.
 Fathom Lite might become cookie-free in a future update though 🤞.

 ## Requirements